Indigenous people of the Everglades region: Pottery

+Fiber-tempered pottery of the Orange series appeared in northern Florida around 2000 or 1500 BCE.
+Late Orange series pottery shifted to a semi-fiber-tempered type, in which both fiber and sand were used as temper.
+Semi-fiber-tempered pottery began appearing in southern Florida sites at the end of the late Archaic.
+As the Archaic ended coastal estuaries became increasingly productive, leading to a cultural adaptation that primarily harvested food sources from coastal waters, with hunting of land animals and gathering of wild plants secondary.

+Pottery making in southern Florida had shifted to using sand as tempering at the end of the Archaic (between 1000 and 500 BCE in southern Florida).
+Based primarily on differences in pottery styles, archaeologists have defined three cultures for the post-Archaic period for the region; the Belle Glade (or Okeechobee) culture, the Caloosahatchee culture, and the Glades culture.
+The Caloosahatchee culture area, which was inhabited by the Calusa people at the time of European contact, is not part of the Everglades.
+The Belle Glade culture area surrounds Lake Okeechobee, and includes the northern part of the Everglades, as well as the lower Kissimmee River valley.
+The Mayaimi people lived in that region at the time of European contact.
+The remainder of southern Florida, including the middle and lower Everglades, the Big Cypress Swamp, the Atlantic coast of Florida from what is now Martin County south to and including the Florida Keys, the Ten Thousand Islands, and the Gulf of Mexico coast north to just south of Estero Bay, are in the Glades culture area.

 The Glades culture is divided into three periods based on evidence found in middens.
 In 1947, archaeologist John Goggin described the three periods after examining shell mounds.
 He excavated one on Matecumbe Key, another at Gordon Pass near modern-day Naples, and a third south of Lake Okeechobee near modern-day Belle Glade.
 The Glades I culture, lasting from 500 BCE to 800 CE, was apparently focused around Gordon Pass and is considered the least sophisticated due to the lack of artifacts.
 What has been found—primarily pottery—is gritty and plain.
 With the advent of a well-established culture in 800 CE, the Glades II period is characterized by more ornate pottery, wide use of tools throughout the South Florida region, and the appearance of religious artifacts at burial sites.
 By 1200, the Glades III culture exhibited the height of their development.
 Pottery became ornate enough to be subdivided into types of decoration.
 More importantly, evidence of an expanding culture is revealed through the development of ceremonial ornaments made from shell, and the construction of large earthworks associated with burial rituals.
 From the Glades III culture developed two distinct tribes that lived in and near the Everglades: the Calusa and the Tequesta.